 This national organisation dedicated to upholding the rights and addressing the needs of all those affected by enduring mental illness including, but not exclusively, schizophrenia, schizo-affective disorder and bi-polar disorder, through the promotion and provision of high-quality services and working to ensure the continual enhancement of the quality of life of the people it serves.

 Alcohol Action Ireland is the national charity for alcohol-related issues.
 We are an independent voice for advocacy and policy change, working to reduce levels of alcohol-related harm in Ireland.
 Our work involves providing information on alcohol-related issues, creating awareness of alcohol-related harm and offering policy solutions with the potential to reduce that harm.

-Established to help help individuals, families and communities prevent and address problems arising from drug and alcohol use.
-They also help you find councilors, rehabilitation and many other services.
+Established to help individuals, families and communities prevent and address problems arising from drug and alcohol use.
+They also help you find counsellors, rehabilitation and many other services.